MainContext#

 - class MainContext

-- acquire() bool #
+- acquire() bool#

 Tries to become the owner of the specified context.
 If some other thread is the owner of the context, returns

-immediately.
-Ownership is properly recursive: the owner can require ownership again and will release ownership whenrelease
+Falseimmediately.
+Ownership is properly recursive: the owner can require ownership again and will release ownership whenreleaseis called as many times asacquire.You must be the owner of a context before you can call

-.Since 2.76
+prepare,query,check,dispatch,release.Since 2.76

-to use the global-default main context.
+contextcan beNoneto use the global-default main context.

-- add_poll(fd: PollFD, priority: int) None #
+- add_poll(fd: PollFD, priority: int) None#

 Adds a file descriptor to the set of file descriptors polled for this context.
 This will very seldom be used directly.
 Instead a typical event source will use

-- check(max_priority: int, fds: list[PollFD]) bool #
+- check(max_priority: int, fds: list[PollFD]) bool#

 Passes the results of polling back to the main loop.
 You should be careful to pass

-is filled.You must have successfully acquired the context with
+fdsand its lengthn_fdsas received fromquery, as this functions relies on assumptions on howfdsis filled.You must have successfully acquired the context with

-before you may call this function.Since 2.76
+acquirebefore you may call this function.Since 2.76

-to use the global-default main context.
+contextcan beNoneto use the global-default main context.

-- classmethod default() MainContext #
+- classmethod default() MainContext#

 Returns the global-default main context.
 This is the main context used for main loop functions when a main loop is not explicitly specified, and corresponds to the “main” main loop.
 See also

-- dispatch() None #
+- dispatch() None#

 Dispatches all pending sources.